 Though a Mormon settlement, its early life also included a frontier mentality.
 While it never sported a saloon or a Wild West atmosphere like so many early towns in the west, it did tend to live on the fringe of the Mormon culture – sometimes harboring fugitives, never having a church, tolerating drinking, and even sporting a few moonshiners within its midst.

 By the turn of the century, the small community numbered about ten families, and its abundant fruit became familiarly known as “the Eden of Wayne County.”
 A few years later, in 1902, the settlement’s name was changed from “Junction” to “Fruita.”
 The town was never incorporated.

 Fruit growers usually picked the fruit before maturation and hauled it by wagon load to bigger towns like Price and Richfield.
 As roads began to be developed through the area, some Fruita men worked with the state road crews, but annual fruit sales remained the primary source of revenue.

 When the great depression hit the rest of the nation, Fruita, with its remoteness, remained unscathed, as its economy had long been based on barter rather than cash.

 Though this didn’t initially affect the residents of the isolated community, it would eventually become a death knell for the community.
-After World War II, when people began to travel at a pace never known before, numerous visitors began to move through the area.
+After World War II, when people began to travel at a pace never known, numerous visitors began to move through the area.
 In 1940, a road was paved from Richfield to Torrey.
-In 1952, the pavement was extended to Fruita and the settlement began to see people in numbers they had never experienced.
+In 1952, the pavement was extended to Fruita, and the settlement began to see people in numbers they had never experienced.
 Still unconcerned by its new National Monument status, several locals began to work for the Park Service.

-Today, the still-producing orchards remain and dominate the landscape, though they are gradually being changed to centralize the fruit produced.
+Today, the still-producing orchards dominate the landscape, though they are gradually being changed to centralize the fruit produced.
 The Gifford home now serves as a museum.
 The original site of the Niels homestead is now a picnic ground.